 Frequently Asked Questions

 In-person workshops are non-residential.
-They start either on a Friday evening (around 6pm) or on Saturday morning (around 10 am) and finish on Sunday (around 5 or 6 pm).
+They start at 10am on Saturday morning and finish on Sunday (between 5 and 6 pm).

 There are frequent refreshment breaks and a 1-hour lunch break on both Saturday and Sunday.

-Online workshops generally take place weekly (one evening, 7:30-9:00 pm) over six weeks.
+Online workshops generally take place weekly (one evening, 7:30-9:00 pm) over five weeks.

 Yes.
 Most people who come on an AVP workshop have not been physically violent.
 Some people want to make changes in their lives and learn new skills to help improve their relationships.
 Every workshop is unique, and everyone is welcome.

-Generally, yes.
-AVP is mainly funded by grants and private donations.
-While these funds help subsidise participation costs, they do not fully cover them.
-The nominal workshop fee therefore helps to keep AVP workshops going.
+There is a fee for all AVP workshops.
+AVP is mainly funded by grants and private donations, and whilst these funds help subsidise workshop costs, they do not fully cover them.
+The workshop fee therefore helps to keep AVP workshops going.

-If you are in full time employment, the workshop fee is approximately £100-120.
+If you are in full time employment, the workshop fee is £135.

-If you are employed part-time or you are unemployed, please contact us to discuss fee reductions.
-We do not turn anyone away.
+If you are employed part-time or you are unemployed, the fee is £45.
+Please contact us to discuss fee reductions.

 AVP workshops are run for people who want to make changes in the way they handle conflict.
-If you would like to be able to see your children or family, this workshop may help you to view your situation in a different way, and take positive steps to make change happen.
-As we say in AVP, ‘the more you put in, the more you get out.’
-So, please try to come with an open mind!
+It is your choice whether you attend a workshop or not.
+Whatever your reasons for attending, a workshop may help you to view your situation in a different way, and take positive steps to make change happen.
+As the saying goes, ‘the more you put in, the more you get out.’
+We expect all our participants to be open to the possibility of change for the better.

 If you’re unsure about the format of the workshops, you can find out a little more here.
 If you would like to know more about what AVP aims to do, you can learn more here.

-A major aspect of AVP workshops is self-care, and participants are encouraged to think about ways of caring for themselves, to keep themselves safe during the workshop.
+A major aspect of AVP workshops is self-care, and during the workshop participants are encouraged to think about ways of looking after themselves better, as well as other people.

 Please note that AVP staff and volunteers, including workshop facilitators, are not trained medical professionals.
 If you need immediate assistance or critical mental health support, call 999 or find the right service here.